comasz/GoLang-Learning/Golang-basics.md

 # What is Golang?
 Go borrows static typing and run-time efficiency from **C** and readability and usability from **Python** and **JavaScript** with its main goal of stability at its core.
 Some key features in go:
 - Structurally typed: user-defined data type that allow you to combine data items of different kinds. implies a given value must be compatible to a defined structure.
-- garbage collection: reclaims memory that was allocated by program but no longer referenced.
+- Garbage collection: reclaims memory that was allocated by program but no longer referenced.
-- compiled: translates source code to machine code binary.
+- Compiled: translates source code to machine code binary.
-- concurrency:
+- Concurrency: when a program has two or more tasks that run individually of each other but at the same time. (example: [Goroutines]())
-- recursion: function that calls itself.
+- Recursion: function that calls itself.
 Runs the risk of infinate loop.

 ## Common Terminology
 - Abstraction: hides complexity from the user.
-- Structure:
+- Structure: collection of data fields with declared data types.
 - Token: is either a keyword, an identifier, a constant, a string literal, or a symbol.
 - Decleration: when you assign type to variable name
 - Initialization: when you assign value to variable